DonMcD/ultimate-plex-stack/README.md

 - **Prowlarr:** Indexer manager for Radarr and Sonarr.
 - **Seerr:** Request management and monitoring for Plex.
 - **Qbittorrent:** BitTorrent client with VPN support.
-- **Tdarr:** Pre-transcodes your media to decrease file sizes
 - **Tautulli:** Analytics and monitoring for Plex.
-- **Bazarr:** Subtitle management for movies and TV shows.
 - **Autobrr:** Used to grab torrents immediately as they are released.
 - **Wizarr:** Used to create links that can be sent to users so they can be invited to your media server.
-- **Plex Auto Lanaguages:** Used to auto update the language of your Plex Tv episodes

 ## Dependencies